Catalina Island and Cabo San Lucas FoxRVTravel from our cruise ship.

 Cabo day two

 On our second day in Cabo, we explored the port area on foot.
-Everything that I remember from my childhood visit to Tijauana sixty years ago and my previous visits thirty years ago are still the same.
-Lots of people trying to sell the same straw hats and other items on the street.
-They move from gringo to gringo (that is us) attempting to do anything to make a dollar and survive.
+Everything that I remember from my childhood visit to Tijuana sixty years ago and my previous visits thirty years ago remains unchanged.
+Many people are selling the same straw hats and other items on the street.
+They move from gringo to gringo (that is, us), attempting to do anything to make a dollar and survive.

 Hopes and Reflections

-What I hoped for in Cabo was the picture I get in my mind of the Jimmy Buffett song Margaritaville.
-I think I could maybe find such a place (even in Cabo) if we were to stay a little longer.
-Perhaps it may be in a yet-to-be-found place on the Baja peninsula.
+What I hoped for in Cabo was the picture I got in my mind of the Jimmy Buffett song Margaritaville.
+I could maybe find such a place (even in Cabo) if we were to stay a little longer.
+Perhaps it may be in a yet-to-be-found place on the Baja Peninsula.

 Cabo San Lucas at night from our cruise ship.